joshualande/joshualande.github.io/_drafts/2014-02-28-2014-left-right-inner-outer-joins-sql.md

 in the situation where rows are missing in a table.
 The easiest way to understand this is by way of another example.

 Suppse we have a database storing information about people.
+For each person, we know their name, their height, and their age.
+But for our example, we will imagine our data to be spread across three
+tables:

 First, we have a `people` table